Welcome to Nancy Island Historic Site

 Special programs

-Educational programming
+Educational programming and group visits

 At Nancy Island Historic Site, students dive into the dramatic story of HMS Nancy and key events of the War of 1812.
-Students explore Canada’s early battles, alliances, and the strategic importance of the Great Lakes in shaping national history.
+Participants explore Canada’s early battles, alliances, and the strategic importance of the Great Lakes in shaping national history.

 Upcoming events